sielerjm/michaelsieler/Career/postdoc.rst

 Introduction
 ------------

-As I approach the end of my PhD in Tom Sharpton's lab, I'm now #OpenToWork.
-I'm a computational microbial ecologist looking for a postdoctoral research position in clinical/biopharma/biotech/national lab settings to further develop my expertise and contribute to groundbreaking research in microbiome science.
-I'm currently in Portland, Oregon but also open to relocating nationally or internationally.
+As I approach the end of my PhD in Tom Sharpton's lab, I'm soon to be #OpenToWork.
+I'm a computational microbial ecologist looking for a postdoctoral research position to further develop my expertise and contribute to groundbreaking research in microbiome science.
+I currently reside in Portland, Oregon but also open to relocating nationally or internationally, or remote-work.

 Research Interests
 ------------------